 Investing Capital for Sustainable Impact in Nigeria

-However, impact investing in Nigeria is hampered by the lack of bankable transactions, the reluctance of growth enterprises to forego equity, difficulty raising capital and finding exits.
-Investing Capital for Sustainable Impact in Nigeria will explore new approaches to educate asset owners and scale up impact capital in Nigeria.
+However, investing capital for sustainable impact in Nigeria is still hampered by the limited understanding of ESG Integration and impact investing, lack of bankable transactions, the reluctance of growth enterprises to forego equity, a difficulty long-term raising capital and finding exits.

 Mary Uduk, Securities & Exchange Commission